-Do you play music in your classes or when you practice yourself?
-If so, what's top of your playlist?
+Do you play music in your classes or when you practise yourself?
+If so, what’s top of your playlist?

 I sometimes use music in my classes, but I usually don’t have it there from beginning to end.
 I start in silence, at some point when I feel it’s the right time I will add some music, and at some point it’s enough, and I turn it off.
 When I have music during the asana part I let it be silent during Savasana to balance it out.

 I think it’s a tricky one, even though it can certainly enhance your yoga practice at times when done right (timing, volume and kind of music), it can also be distracting and people can get irritated.
 Besides there is already so much stimulation in daily life, I believe it’s important to create a quiet place with yoga.
 Because we are so used / addicted to all the stimuli, practising yoga without music might seem boring, even uncomfortable.
 We want to keep being stimulated, and it feels good and maybe even needed.
 The question is though, how good is it really?
 Is it not better to go through the silence, and discomfort and come out the other end, deeply relaxed and disentangled from the “go-go” energy?